cirosantilli/nodejs-cheat/README.md

 Node package manager.
 Analogous to Ruby Bundler, Python pip.

-As of node `0.9.9` comes together with Node, but with a version several tags behind head.
+As of node `0.9.9` comes together with Node, but several tags behind head.

 The config file is `package.json`.